EccoTheDolphin/flnr/readme.md

   processes that still hold the respective file descriptors and write some data - this data will be silently discarded.

-- The test suite is Linux-only.
-The library is expected to work on Windows, but this hasn't been verified.
+- The library is expected to work on Windows, but this hasn't been verified in CI.

 ## Alternatives